Dherse/masterproef/content/3_translation.typ

 = Translation of intent & requirements <sec_intent>

 In @sec_programming_photonic_processors, the different programming ecosystem components, paradigms and tradeoffs were discussed.
 In this section, the translation of the user's intent -- i.e the design they wish to implement -- will be discussed in further detail.
-The translation of intent is the way in which the user will write down their design, and how the program translate that design into an actionable, programmable, design.
+The translation of intent is how the user will write down their design, and how the program translates that design into an actionable, programmable design.
 This section will also outline some of the features that are needed for easier translation of intent.
 This will be done by discussing important features such as _tunability_, _reconfigurability_, and _programmability_.
 These features revolve around the ability for the user to tune the operation of their programmed photonic processor as it is running.
 For this purpose, this section will introduce some novel concepts, such as _constraints_ and its _solver_ and _reconfigurability through branching_.
 These two important concepts will be discussed in details and synergize to create an easy to use, yet powerful, programming ecosystem for photonic processors.

 Additionally to the aforementioned points, several key features were discussed in @initial_requirements, the features relate to realtime control, which works in pair with _reconfigurability_ and _tunability_, simulation, which will use _constraints_ and its solver.
 Platform independence, which will be achieved through the design of a unified vendor-agnostic ecosystem and, the visualization of the design, which has lead to the design of the _marshalling layers_ which will be discussed in @sec_marshalling.